Pylons/pyramid_mako/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When used outside of Pyramid, Mako's default lookup mechanism is a search
 path.
-To use this mechanism within Pyramid, simply define configure the
+To use this mechanism within Pyramid, simply define the
 search path using the ``mako.directories`` configuration setting.

 .. warning::